60xpwn/Meoji-Bot/README.md

 • [**Mass Deletion**](https://github.com/60xpwn/Meoji-Bot/wiki/AutoBanning)
 • [**Performance Monitoring**](https://github.com/60xpwn/Meoji-Bot/wiki/SelfbotDetection)

-*With our smartly designed, built-in anti-moderation abuse, your moderators and admins will not be able to perform mass actions or co-ordinated actions, such as banning and unbanning large quantities of users, or creating and deleting large quantities of channels, categories and roles.*
+*With our smartly designed, built-in anti-moderation abuse, your moderators and admins will not be able to perform mass actions or co-ordinated actions, such as banning and unbanning large quantities of users, or creating and deleting large quantities of channels, categories or roles.*

-*Monitor a moderators performance with quality control measures, such as activity graphs, daily, weekly, and monthly user statistics, activity levels, and more.*
+*Monitor a moderators performance with quality control measures, such as activity graphs, daily, weekly, and monthly user statistics, activity levels, active channels, and more.*

 ---